Flabelatus/CircularWood_4.0_WP1/CONTRIBUTING.md

 # import wood schema
 from schema import WoodSchema

+# Create the bluprint
 wood_blueprint = Blueprint('Wood Model', 'wood', description='Operations on the wood resource')

+# Add the route to the blueprint
 @wood_blueprint.route('/wood')
 class WoodList(MethodView):